PericoLedesma/aws-bootcamp-cruddur-2023/journal/week4.md

 <br></br>

   RDS postgres implementation
-     * RDS is much easto to use with the CLI command
+     * RDS is much easy to use with the CLI command
      * However, to check the option check UI
      * We are using public access.
 We will have a security layer with the groups
      * VPC security we use the default